desireemoon/endgangered-species/README.md

 MVP:
 - Find and use external api
 - Render data on page
--Display a full list of endangered animals
+- Display a full list of endangered animals
--Get a random animal section
+- Get a random animal section

 PMVP:
--have a 'favorites' section
+- Have a 'favorites' section
--have a 'how you can help' section
+- Have a 'how you can help' section
--Be able to search for a specific animal by name, threat, habitat, or country
+- Be able to search for a specific animal by name, threat, habitat, or country